yast/yast-yast2/library/general/doc/Hooks.md

 # Hooks

-Hooks is officialy supported way of executing any custom scripts in the context of some closed workflow, e.g. installation, update.
-Their goals may vary according to the needs of the user or system admin.
+Hooks is the recommended way of executing custom scripts in the context of some pre-defined workflow, e.g. installation or update process.

 ## What is a hook

-Hook is a file execution context within some workflow like installation or update.
-Hook is a predefined checkpoint at which the process will look for files matching specific patterns stored in some predefined directory and execute them sequentially.
+Hook is a predefined checkpoint at which the workflow will look for files located in a specific directory matching specific patterns and execute them sequentially.

-What is a registered hook?
-How to make use of a registered hook?
-How is the execution of the script evaluated? (failures are ignored) How to evaluate the hook script result?
-How will the script success/failure result influcence the workflow?
+The results of the script do not affect the workflow, failed script are registered and logged as well as the succeeded ones.
+The author of the hook scripts should however keep in mind that he should not make any changes in the underlying system that could negatively impact the parent workflow.

 ## What is not a hook

 Hook is not a system extension (an add-on), but a workflow extension.
+A hook may be a part of an add-on product, but should not contain logic and code intended for the add-on.

 ## Requirements